nl253/Notes/Software-Engineering/System-Design/Design-Patterns/abstract-factory.md

 *   A `Factory` can choose the appropriate implementation of, say a `UserInterface` object, based on the operating system.

-*   The user of this ## Api would only need to interact with the `UserInterfaceFactory` regardless of what operating system they use.
+*   The user of this API would only need to interact with the `UserInterfaceFactory` regardless of what operating system they use.
     Ideally, _only_ the `Factory` will make use of the `new` keyword.